Azure-Samples/azure-cosmos-db-cassandra-java-getting-started/README.md

 ## Running this sample
 1. Clone this repository using `git clone git@github.com:Azure-Samples/azure-cosmos-db-cassandra-java-getting-started.git cosmosdb`.

-2. Change directories to the repo using `cd cosmosdb/java-examples`
+2. Change directories to the repo using `cd cosmosdb`

-3. Next, substitute the Cassandra host, username, password  `java-examples\src\main\resources\config.properties` with your Cosmos DB account's values from connectionstring panel of the portal.
+3. Next, substitute the Cassandra host, username, password  `src\main\resources\config.properties` with your Cosmos DB account's values from connectionstring panel of the portal.

     ```
     cassandra_host=<FILLME>